widgetti/solara/solara/website/pages/documentation/advanced/content/10-howto/10-multipage.md

+---
+title: Building multi-page apps in Solara
+description: The simplest way to create a multi-page app is to create a directory with multiple scripts.
+---

 # Multi-page support

 In the [Web App tutorial](/documentation/getting_started/tutorials/web-app), we created an application consisting of a single page.
 Web applications generally have multiple pages, and Solara supports this as well.